 During law school, Ms. Boyd worked at the Legal Aid Society-Employment Law Center in San Francisco, where she helped represent clients subjected to employment discrimination based on national origin.
 She also worked as a Summer Associate in the litigation division of Morrison | Foerster LLP, and as a Student Director of the Community Lawyering Clinic at Yale Law School, helping low-income New Haven residents access civil legal services primarily in the areas of employment and family law.

 After graduating from law school, Ms. Boyd worked as a Staff Attorney at the New Mexico Center on Law & Poverty, where she helped press for legislative and administrative policy changes to help low-income New Mexicans.
-After she and her husband, a U.S. Army officer, were transferred to a new state for the second time in as many years, Ms. Boyd launched her own freelance legal practice.
-In that practice, she took on a variety of project based legal work ranging from appellate brief-drafting for solo practitioners, to analyzing legislation for nonprofits, to reviewing licensing contracts for a large corporation.
+After she and her husband, a U.S. Army officer, were transferred to a new state for the second time in as many years, Ms. Boyd launched her own freelance legal practice, taking on a variety of project-based legal work – from drafting appellate briefs, to analyzing legislation for nonprofits, to reviewing and auditing copyright licensing contracts for a large corporation.

 - Yale Law School, J.D.

 - University of Maryland-College Park, B.A., Government & Politics

 - Hispanic National Bar Association